 The eye of round roast is leaner and more budget friendly, but chuck roast will give you a richer, more fall-apart tender result — both are delicious!
 The green beans can go in the oven alongside the roast for the last 40 minutes to make this a complete one-oven meal.
 Leftovers are even better the next day!

 As a mom of five and a preacher’s wife, Sunday dinner is sacred in our home.
-Our table is almost always full — anywhere from 7 to 13 people on any given Sunday — and this recipe never lets me down.
+Our table is almost always full — anywhere from 7 to 13 people on any given Sunday — and this Sunday pot roast never lets me down.
 It feeds a crowd beautifully, it’s incredibly simple to put together, and every single person at the table goes back for seconds.

-The secret to this Sunday pot roast recipe is the seasoning.
+The secret to this Sunday pot roast is the seasoning.
 Cavender’s All Purpose Greek Seasoning is an absolute game changer — it adds a depth of flavor that you just can’t get from salt and pepper alone.
-I generously coat the roast before it goes into the Dutch oven and the results are incredible every single time.
+I generously coat the chuck roast before it goes into the Dutch oven, and the results are incredible every single time.

 Whether you’re feeding your family on a quiet Sunday or hosting a crowd after church, this recipe is for you.
 It’s simple, it’s hearty, and it never fails.
 I hope it becomes a staple at your table just like it has at ours.
 Serve it with crusty bread and you have a complete meal that will have everyone asking for the recipe.